- Published on

 Geolocation API

-• The Geolocation API allows web applications to retrieve the user's geographical location information, such as latitude and longitude coordinates, using the device's built-in location capabilities (like GPS).
+user's geographical location information, such as latitude and longitude coordinates, using the device's built-in location capabilities (like GPS). - It provides a simple interface for obtaining location data

-• It provides a simple interface for obtaining location data asynchronously, enabling developers to create location-aware web applications.
+asynchronously, enabling developers to create location-aware web applications. - Geolocation API respects

-• Developers can use location data to customize content based on the user's location, provide location-based services, or display maps and directions within the application.
+location datato customize content based on the user's location, provide location-based services, or display maps and directions within the application. - To get the user's location, use the

 Example: